digidotcom/xbee-java/examples/communication/explicit/SendExplicitDataAsyncSample/ReadMe.txt

   Running the example
   -------------------
   First, build the application.
-Then, you need to setup XCTU to see the data received by the remote XBee device.
+Then, you need to setup XCTU to see the data received by the remote XBee device in explicit format.
 Follow these steps to do so:

     1) Launch the XCTU application.